ololukaszuk/quaint2/data-api/README.md

 ```

 **Browser Warning:**
 Browsers will show a security warning.
-Click "Advanced" → "Proceed to localhost".
+Click "Advanced" â†’ "Proceed to localhost".

 ---